axifive/app-policy/privacy_policy.md

 We does not collect any personal information or connect to the internet.

 #### Contact
-If you have any questions or concerns, please feel free to [contact](axifnx@gmail.com).
+If you have any questions or concerns, please feel free to contact: axifnx@gmail.com